 John Forrest National Park

-Best visited in autumn and winter, now’s the time to pack for a day trip to John Forrest and go exploring.
-With several trails running through the park to hike, mountain bike or drive, the lookouts boast epic views of the Swan Coastal Plain and Perth city.
+With several trails running through the John Forrest to hike, mountain bike or drive, the lookouts boast epic views of the Swan Coastal Plain and Perth city.
 Once you’re tired from all that activity, picnic among the kangaroos and plenty of other native critters living in the park.
 With plenty of 2—5km walks including the Swan View Tunnel and the Hovea Falls trail, John Forrest is perfect for a cruisy half-day trip to refresh your senses.

 Bold Park in City Beach is close enough to home that it’s achievable mid-week for those that need a quick breather from city life.
 With over 1,000 native and non-native species of flora, fauna and fungi in the park, it’s hard to fathom it’s just a stone’s throw from Floreat.
 Bring your runners and head in for a scenic walk between work hours.